colinquirk/templateexperiments/pyplugger/README.md

 -In order to send events, you must have a parallel port set up.
 See the documentation about psychopy.parallel for more information.

+inpout32.dll -- place this file in the same directory as your experiment code as it is necessary for the parallel port.

 PyPlugger -- If able to connect, returns a ConnectedPyPlugger

 See pyplugger_example.py for a tutorial and the source code for details about optional arguments.